msqr1/Vosklet/README.md

 - Designed with basic/nothrow exception safety
 - See the *examples* folder for examples on using the API.
 - See *API.md* for the API reference
-- See the *devel* folder for the build script for development
+- See *test* for a developer build script for just the JS

 # Compared to vosk-browser
 - Support multiple models